Skip to content

 • Edge Definitions: *Edges for undirected relationships between nodes.

-• ArcsList: SocNetV supports the *ArcsList tag to represent multiple outgoing edges from a node in a more compact list format.
+• ArcsList: The *ArcsList tag for representing multiple outgoing edges from a node in compact form.

-• Matrix Representation: The *Matrix tag can represent multiple adjacency matrices, with each matrix corresponding to a new relation in the network.
+• Matrix Representation: The *Matrix tag for adjacency matrices, including multiple matrices corresponding to multiple relations.

 Pros and Cons of Pajek Files (in SocNetV)